appium/appium-xcuitest-driver/docs/execute-methods.md

 > **Warning**
 > Do not forget to reset the simulated geolocation value after your automated test is finished.
-> If the value is not reset explcitly then the simulated one will remain until the next device restart.
+> If the value is not reset explicitly then the simulated one will remain until the next device restart.

 ### mobile: getAppStrings